 While Mewtwo is scheduled to leave on five-star Raids on September 23 (1PM PT/4PM ET), Mewtwo will reappear again in EX Raids beginning on September 25, 2019.
 During this time, Mewtwo will know the Ghost-type attack Shadow Ball.

 Note that unlike the regular Raids, you will need an EX Raid Pass to participate in EX Raid battles featuring Mewtwo.
 You can become eligible to receive an EX Raid Pass by participating and winning a Raid Battle in qualifying Gym.
 Check your chosen Gym for details.
-Moving around in Pokemon Go may be a task for people, you could try using the pokemon go location hack to help you.
+And if you do not want to move or the weather doesn’t seem right then you can try our different Pokemon GO location hacks for Android, iOS and even you can play Pokemon GO on your PC.

 If you won a Raid Battle in your qualified Gym, you will be receiving an EX Raid Pass.
 Refer to your EX Raid Pass for the date and time when you’ll be able to challenge Mewtwo.